Department of Pathology and Genomic

 None; open until filled.

 One two-year fellowship slot is available every two academic years.
 The first year of the program is an introduction to and rotation through the various laboratories providing clinical services to the hospital and outpatient center.
 These laboratories include the core laboratory, diagnostic immunology, point-of-care testing, and satellite laboratories.
 Elective rotations in selected laboratory areas of interest will also be provided.
-Major equipment in these laboratories includes several Ortho Fusion dry chemistry systems, several Siemens Centaurs, a Waters LC tandem mass spectrometer, and an Abbott Architect.
+Major equipment in these laboratories includes the Roche 8100 automated chemistry system, Abbott Architect, Sebia capillary electrophoresis system, and multiple LC/MS-MS instruments.
 The fellow will study proper testing procedures (specimen collection and processing), methodology, and clinical correlation of testing.
 Small research projects including, but not limited to, method development and clinical case study will also be assigned.